 2.1 The following principles support the core values of Cagamas and should be adhered to:

 |Principles of the Vendor Code of Conduct|

 Vendors will conduct all procurement and business relationships with integrity, respect and trust and will not disclose confidential or competitive information or data to any unauthorised third party unless required by law.

-Vendors must comply with the Company’s policies and the applicable laws on protection of personal privacy, including personal data
+In addition, Vendors must comply with the Cagamas’ policies including the VCoC and all applicable laws and regulations including privacy / data protection, laws.

 |Avoid the appearance of or actual conflict of interest||

-Cagamas prohibits vendors from gaining improper advantage in their relationship with Cagamas’ employees.
-The vendor is required to disclose to the bank in writing if they have any family connection with any of the Cagamas’ staff.
+Cagamas prohibits Vendors from gaining improper advantage in their relationship with Cagamas’ Employees.
+The Vendor is required to disclose to Cagamas in writing if they have any family connection with any of the Cagamas’ Employees

 * Family connection refers to spouse, children and their spouses, parents and in-laws, siblings and their spouses and children.

 Vendors must comply with all applicable laws, and regulations as well as principles under the VCoC.
 This includes, but is not limited to, laws and regulations related to work practices, the environment and the provisions of all relevant anti-bribery and anti-corruption laws.
 Vendor will not offer or provide money or anything else of value to any agent or representative of any government or government agency in order to obtain or retain business and will avoid practices which will give rise to charges of bribery, corruption and prohibited business practices.

 Vendors will provide honest and open representation of its organisation, its qualification, its experience and its capabilities in delivering goods and services to the Company.